 This is a crucial ingredient when it comes to the functioning of your skin – one of its main roles includes encouraging the body to produce more collagen.
-Aside from retinol, vitamin A can be found in apricots, carrots, cantaloupe, kale and
+Aside from retinol, vitamin A can be found in apricots, carrots, cantaloupe, kale, and spinach.

 Genistein is an ingredient that blocks enzymes which age and break down the skin.
 It can be found in soy products such as soy milk and cheese.

 Aside from changing your diet – following a healthy skincare routine that includes cleansing, exfoliating and moisturizing can help to protect your skin against pollutants.
 Getting enough sleep is important when it comes to your body’s collagen production.
 Sleep is the time the body uses to restore and repair itself, and if we do not get enough sleep – for at least 7 to 8 hours – it limits the body’s capability to produce collagen.
 Lack of sleep can increase your stress levels which can lead to skin problems such as the breakdown of collagen.

 There are ways to naturally boost your collagen without spending an absorbent amount of money on the latest product or injections.
 Furthermore, enjoying this nutrient-rich diet can not only be great for your skin but for your health as well.